cowboy/ed-trade-helper/README.md

 ## Usage

+Either:

+* Create a Windows Shortcut with the target `powershell -noexit -executionpolicy bypass "& "C:\path\to\ed-trade-helper\start-process.ps1"` and run it.
-Start the script with `vagrant ssh -c /vagrant/process/process.sh`.
+* Open up a Git Shell and run `vagrant ssh -c /vagrant/process/process.sh`.
 Specify options like `vagrant ssh -c "/vagrant/process/process.sh -option"`.

 * Pre-existing screenshots are ignored unless the `-f` option is used.
 * The script will wait in a loop for new images to be added unless the `-o` option is used.
 * New screenshots will be processed, in-order.
 * Stitched images will be saved in the `output` subdirectory of the cloned repository.

 ## Commodities Market Screenshot Instructions